 Employee burnout is a state of physical, mental & emotional exhaustion

-Exacerbating the issue is that the employees who are disproportionately affected by burnout are Millennials, Gen Z and women.
+Exacerbating the issue is that the employees most affected by burnout are Millennials, Gen Z, and women.
 Our future business leaders!

 Many managers continue to pontificate that the younger generations need to “toughen up”.
 But this outdated and totally incorrect summation of the burnout crisis is absolutely preventing the recognition of the challenge and, therefore, the implementation of initiatives that could reduce employee burnout.

-The first stage of addressing employee burnout in your organisation is to ascertain which members of your team could be suffering, or on the verge of suffering, burnout.
+The first stage of addressing employee burnout in your organisation is to identify which members of your team may be suffering, or are at risk of suffering, from burnout.
 We have developed an Employee Burnout Evaluation Table for you to map your team:

 Click here to download your Employee Burnout Evaluation Table